Spatial and Spatiotemporal GARCH Models -- A Unified Approach

-Recently, some papers have dealt with the extension of generalised autoregressive conditional heteroscedasticity (GARCH) models to spatial and spatiotemporal processes (e.g. \citealt{Otto16_arxiv,Otto18_spARCH,Otto19_statpapers,Sato17,Sato18b,Sato18a}).
-Whereas the classical ARCH model is defined as a process over time, these processes use multidimensional support.
-Thus, these models allow for spatially dependent second-order moments, while the local means are uncorrelated and constant in space (see \citealt{Otto19_statpapers}).
-However, direct extensions of GARCH and exponential GARCH (E-GARCH) processes to spatial settings do not exist.
-However, \cite{Sato17,Sato18a} introduced a random process incorporating elements of GARCH and E-GARCH processes, which is neither a GARCH nor an E-GARCH process.
-Moreover, \citealt{Otto16_arxiv} only focused on spatial ARCH processes without considering the influences from the realised, conditional variance at neighbouring locations.
-Thus, we introduce a novel unified spatial GARCH (spGARCH) model, which covers all previously proposed models and introduces a spGARCH and E-GARCH process for the first time.
-For all these models, we propose a common estimation procedure based on the maximum-likelihood approach.
 From a practical perspective, this unified spatial GARCH model can be used to model spill-over effects in the conditional variances.
 That means that an increasing variance in a certain region of the considered space would lead to an increase or decrease in the adjacent regions, depending on the direction (sign) of the spatial dependence.
-Local climate risks, such as fluctuations in the temperature, precipitation, and so on, or financial risks in spatially constrained markets, such as the real-estate or labour market, could be modelled using this approach.
+Local climate risks, such as fluctuations in the temperature and precipitation, or financial risks in spatially constrained markets, such as the real estate or labor, could be modeled using this approach.